Legal cases with fixed pricing, standardized processes, and firm timelines

 However, this position was changed in 2016 with the passing of the Real Estate (Regulation and Development) Act, 2016 (“RERA”).

 Objectives of the Act and the Standing Committee report

-The RERA is significant legislation which regulates contractual transactions between buyers and promoters of real estate projects.
+The RERA is a significant legislation which regulates contractual transactions between buyers and promoters of real estate projects.

 In its report on the Real Estate (Regulation and Development) Bill, 2013, the Standing Committee on Urban Development noted that the RERA was being brought to bring about accountability in the real estate sector.

-It emphasized on the information asymmetry and the rampant exploitation of consumers in the sector.
+It emphasised on the information asymmetry and the rampant exploitation of consumers in the sector.
 It also admitted that although the Consumer Protection Act, 1986 provides some amount of relief, it is largely inadequate.

 Currently, flat-owners have also claimed as creditors under the Insolvency and Bankruptcy Code, leading to an uncertain legal situation.
 In this backdrop, the RERA forwards legitimate social welfare goals and is, thus, social welfare legislation.